google/copybara/docs/reference.md

 <a id="core.verify_match" aria-hidden="true"></a>
 ## core.verify_match

 Verifies that a RegEx matches (or not matches) the specified files.
-Does not, transform anything, but will stop the workflow if it fails.
+Does not transform anything, but will stop the workflow if it fails.

 `verifyMatch core.verify_match(regex, paths=glob(["**"]), verify_no_match=False)`